柠檬导航

 To Code or Not to Code?
 Python or R?
 Or ChatGPT?

 Is software coding a skill of the past with generative AI tools?
-Enrico Glerean thinks it is actually even more relevant today, to verify your analysis code and claim accountability of the research findings!
-At Aalto Scientific Computing, together with the extended network at CodeRefinery and CSC, they offer upcoming courses to get you started.
+Enrico Glerean thinks it is actually even more relevant today, to verify the analysis code and claim accountability of the research findings.
+Join the open courses!

 Python and R logos